rohitjha/brainfuck/README.md

 Help
 ----
-View the man page for c-brainfuck by typing 'man bf' at the command line.
+View the man page for brainfuck by typing 'man bf' at the command line.

 E-mail: rohit305jha@gmail.com (Rohit Jha)